 All members of the Council will be entitled to inspect any document (except those available only in draft form) in the possession or under the control of the Cabinet or its committees which relates to any key decision unless paragraph 20.2 above applies.

 21.3 Nature of rights

-These rights of a member are additional to any other right that he/she may have.
+These rights of a member are additional to any other right that they may have.

-Part 4-3 BUDGET AND POLICY FRAMEWORK: PROCEDURE RULES
+Part 4-3